Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 Ella reached into her big and pulled out a folder, she opened it up and placed it in front of Jane, Eddie had to scuttle behind her to look over her shoulder, “Best place for him” Ella thought, then out loud “I am starting a storyboard, soft pencil, I started with it because I find it easy to work with, but I think I may keep that look as I go on with it.”

-Geoff chipped in “Ella, these are really strong, quite dramatic even and, yes, I think the technique suits the subject.”
+Geoff chipped in, “Ella, these are really strong, quite dramatic even, yes, I think the technique suits the subject.”

-Frieda looked up from the drawings “I love your drawings, before we moved to Suffolk, I grew up in Somerset, we have a legend of the Gurt Dog, who is the guardian of the forest and looks after lost children.
+Frieda looked up from the drawings “I love your drawings.
+Before we moved to Suffolk, I grew up in Somerset, where we have a legend of the Gurt Dog, who is the guardian of the forest and looks after lost children.
 Is that more what you mean?”

-Ella nodded “Yes, that is very like the Fenland version, the Shuck followed lone travellers to much sure they were safe in the marshes, that is exactly the kind of thing I had in mind.”
+Ella nodded, “Yes, that is very like the Fenland version, the Shuck followed lone travellers to make sure they were safe in the marshes, that is exactly the kind of thing I had in mind.”

 The others produced their work, Jane’s were beautiful and mystic, exquisite woodland scenes, rivers and mountains, all populated with nymphs and fairies, Frieda’s were, in contrast, more modern in feel, a blend of Western and Japanese forms, strong and powerfully drawn.